Research output per year

 My research efforts are aimed at the highest quality papers, but also quantity by collaboration and team-building.
 On the 2014 REF submission I had 10 papers for the five year census period.
 I have mentored the research progress of a number of PhD students/junior/less experienced colleagues.

-The journals include on the 4* list (UK ABS Journal Ranking List) Journal of Corporate Finance; Journal of International Business Studies; European Journal of Operational Research and internationally recognised 3* journals including European Financial Management; Journal of Empirical Finance; Journal of Banking and Finance; Journal of Business Finance and Accounting; Review of Quantitative Finance and Accounting; Journal of Multinational Financial Management; Financial Review; Journal of Financial Research; Journal of Financial Services Research.
+The journals include on the 4* list (UK ABS Journal Ranking List) Journal of Corporate Finance; British Journal of Management, Journal of International Business Studies; European Journal of Operational Research and internationally recognised 3* journals including Journal of International Mondey and Finance, European Financial Management; Journal of Empirical Finance; Journal of Banking and Finance; Journal of Business Finance and Accounting; Review of Quantitative Finance and Accounting; Journal of Multinational Financial Management; Financial Review; Journal of Financial Research; Journal of Financial Services Research.

 My work is widely cited and my papers are consistently in the top downloaded articles on journal websites.
 My most influential paper is cited on 118 papers according to Googlescholar, with an overall score for my papers of over 1300 citations.